 Project Showcase: Bar Chido

-Let’s start this restaurant brand recap off by telling you that “Chido” means hip in Spanish.
+Let’s start off this Mexican restaurant branding recap by telling you that “Chido” means hip in Spanish.
 Restaurateur, Sam Vlahos, based his Bar Chido concept on a modern approach to tacos.
 But unlike other hipster taco joints, Sam was bent on making sure families and other non-hipsters would feel comfortable at Bar Chido.
 Our restaurant brand team created an identity for Bar Chido that infused a sense of style throughout every customer touchpoint.

 This project was unique in a sense.
 Our client came to us with a brand concept in hand.
 His restaurant architect had already created a brand identity for Bar Chido.
 However, Sam felt that the look and feel wasn’t quite right.
 He liked some of the elements, but had an overwhelming sense that the aesthetic was missing something.